benthepoet/benpaulhanna/content/posts/writing-a-game-in-c-parsing-s-expressions-in-c.md

 After that the parser was able to successfully tag number types.
 The value itself is still stored as a string though as I figured the game should be responsible for handling that conversion.

-# Fixing the empty string
+# Fixing the empty string issue
 Even though I'm never expecting my game to read an empty string in from an s-expression, I didn't want that to be a limitation of the parser.
 To fix that issue meant I was going to have to abandon `fscanf`.
 The limitation of using `fscanf` for reading strings is that it's format pattern expects there to be at least one character between the quotes.
 With the case of the